phyletica/codiv-sanger-bake-off/docs/_sources/background.rst.txt

 If we want to evaluate the probability of such a model of co-divergence, we also need to consider other possible explanations (i.e., models).
-For example, perhaps all of these populations were founded by over-water dispersal events, in which case there is not obvious prediction that these events would be temporally clustered.
+For example, perhaps all of these populations were founded by over-water dispersal events, in which case there is no obvious prediction that these events would be temporally clustered.
 Rather we might expect the dispersal events to have occurred at different times for each species.